 Sampling Fish and Invertebrates is useful for several reasons.
 Animals that occur in a stream live there continuously and reflect the health of the stream.
 Thus a healthy stream should have the naturally occurring community of stream animals, while an unhealthy stream may have a reduced number of species.
-In addition to documenting stream health, sampling fish and invertebrates may be done to support aquatic species management.
-This may be for sport fish or Threatened & Endangered species.
+In addition to documenting stream health, sampling fish and invertebrates supports the management of aquatic species, including sport fish and Threatened & Endangered species.

 |· Species present||· Species biomass|